 When his body hits the pool table, smoke rising thickly off his scorched skin, she drops her hand and the glow of her skin returns to normal.
 "If anyone else wants to try and turn me in, I'll be upstairs."

-But sleep doesn't come that night.
+Sleep doesn't come easy that night.
 She spends the next several hours with the echos of Jim's screams in her mind, the door cracked and listening for the sound of his footsteps.